rancher/charts/charts/hpe-flexvolume-driver/v3.0.0/README.md

-# HPE FlexVolume Driver for Kubernetes Helm chart
+# HPE Volume Driver for Kubernetes FlexVolume Plugin Helm chart
-The [HPE FlexVolume Driver for Kubernetes](https://github.com/hpe-storage/flexvolume-driver) leverages HPE storage platforms to provide scalable and persistent storage for stateful applications.
+The [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver) leverages HPE storage platforms to provide scalable and persistent storage for stateful applications.
 This chart also deploys the [HPE Dynamic Provisioner for Kubernetes](https://github.com/hpe-storage/k8s-dynamic-provisioner).

 ## Prerequisites

 - Upstream Kubernetes version > 1.10
 - Other Kubernetes distributions supported
 - Rancher 2.x
-- OpenShift 3.10, 3.11 (4.x will not be supported, see [CSI Driver Helm chart](https://github.com/hpe-storage/co-deployments/tree/master/helm/charts/hpe-csi-driver)
 - More distributions will be listed as tests are ongoing
 - Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories